-SEO copywriting focuses on creating quality, relevant, and hopefully interesting content that attracts visitors to your blog again and again.
+SEO copywriting focuses on creating quality, relevant, extremely helpful and hopefully interesting content that attracts visitors to your blog again and again.
 You’re building rankings, authority and traffic, and encouraging visitors to share your content.

 Visitors are persuaded to stop by the blog, through social media posts and mentions or Google search results, with enticing promises of valuable, useful information.
-It’s so disappointing and just plain annoying for visitors when every post is saturated with an extremely shortsighted, “buy now” message.
+It’s so disappointing and just plain annoying for visitors when every post is saturated with an extremely shortsighted, “buy this home now” message.
 It’s not what they signed on for when they clicked an inviting link to receive “help”, and they feel justifiably cheated.

 Give your gift with no strings attached

-Some thirty years ago, I was a 30% closer and the sales manager for a small TriStar vacuum cleaner sales outlet.
+Some thirty years ago, I was a 30% closer and the sales trainer for a small TriStar vacuum cleaner sales outlet.
 The door-to-door vac’ business was reputed to be a very sleazy way to make a living, but I learned a lot about sales from my gritty years in the trenches.

-If one of the booking girls was sick, I’d take over the phone at times, to make sure the guys had ‘dems’ to go to.
+If one of the booking girls was sick, I’d take over the phone at times, to make sure the guys had demos to go on.
 I learned the hard way that selling too early just closed doors.
 I carelessly let myself enter into a mini presentation on the phone a few times.
 Big mistake!
 The only purpose of the phone call was letting the prospect know about the free stuff we were giving them.
 If we were ravenous direct sales wolves, they were Bambi, and we had to make sure we didn’t scare them away before we came anywhere near the jugular.

-We were some of the most aggressive, high pressure salespeople on the planet, but we still realized there was a time and place for selling.
+We were some of the most aggressive, high pressure salespeople on the planet, but we realized there was a time and place for selling.
 Throw the pitch in with the gift, or begin selling before building rapport and demonstrating value, and we were dead at hello.

 Did I get burned a few times by people that just grabbed the knife set and slammed the door?
 Absolutely.
 We paid for these gifts out of our own pocket, so that hurt.
 I believed that we had offered them a free gift and that my new friends deserved more than just a pitch.
-I became the sales manager because of my closing ratio, and keeping the gift separate from the pitch has served me well over the decades that followed.
+I became the sales trainer because of my closing ratio, and keeping the gift separate from the pitch has served me well over the decades that followed.

 If you’ve enticed visitors to your blog with the promise of valuable information, deliver on that offer; no strings attached.